Universal Hydrogen

-Universal Hydrogen was a company co-founded by Jason Chua, John-Paul Clarke, Paul Eremenko and Jon Gordon, who had previously worked together at Airbus and Raytheon Technologies, with the ambition of making hydrogen-powered flight a reality within a decade.
+Universal Hydrogen was an American aerospace company.
+Founded in 2020, it was based in Los Angeles, aiming to create both a hydrogen-powered propulsion system, and a logistics system to allow hydrogen fueling at airports.
 A maiden flight of a Dash 8 aircraft modified on one side with a hydrogen fuel cell powertrain (including Plug Power fuel cells and a motor from magniX), took place on March 2, 2023; the flight demonstration represented the largest aircraft ever to cruise mainly on hydrogen power.

 The company was wound up in June 2024 after failing to secure further funding.